BoyangW/BC_Datacore/MBC2/Notebook/README.md

 Used to output MVPA, Sedentary Minutes and Shimmer Minutes.

 #### Timeline_Alignment.ipynb
 Align cleaned tables based on user ID and time of upload, fill missing values with 999999.
+Remove invalid records whose goal fall into invalid study periods (i.g. control group).

 #### EDA.ipynb
 Generate tables/figures of descriptive analysis results from cleaned MBC2 data, including outliers, Statistical results and distributions for all 4 preliminary outcomes.